What Is a Good A1C Level? Chart by Age and Risk Category

 | 6.5% or higher | Diabetes | 140+ mg/dL | Diagnostic threshold for Type 2 diabetes |

-These cutoffs are not arbitrary.
-They are based on large population studies showing that the risk of diabetic complications (particularly retinopathy) rises sharply above an A1C of 6.5%.
-The prediabetes range of 5.7-6.4% is the zone where intervention has the greatest impact, and it is where the conversation should start.
+These cutoffs come from population studies showing that complications (especially eye damage) spike above 6.5%.
+The prediabetes range of 5.7-6.4% is where you have the most power to change things, and where the conversation should start.

 A1C to Average Blood Sugar Conversion

-The most practical way to understand your A1C is to convert it to an estimated average glucose (eAG).
+The most useful thing you can do with your A1C is convert it to an average blood sugar you can actually picture.
 The formula, validated by the A1C-Derived Average Glucose (ADAG) study, is:

 eAG (mg/dL) = (28.7 x A1C) - 46.7